graphql/graphql-spec/spec/Section 3 -- Type System.md

 the data format, serialization, and coercion rules for the scalar.
 For example, a GraphQL system providing a `UUID` scalar might link to [RFC 4122](https://tools.ietf.org/html/rfc4122), or some document defining a reasonable subset of that RFC.
-If a specification URL is present, systems must conform to the described rules.
+If a specification URL is present, systems and tools that are aware of it should conform to its described rules.
 Built-in scalar types should not provide a URL in this way.

 Specifications linked in this way should provide a single, stable scalar format to avoid ambiguity.
 This means that if the specification is in flux, the system